Number of staff and nature of the first instance authority

 Vluchtelingenwerk Vlaanderen Visit Website

-Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?
+Name in English Number of staff in 2023 Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?

 FTE